Death toll rises to 93 in floods, mudslides in south India

 Photo: AP

-In this handout photo provided by the National Disaster Response Force (NDRF), NDRF personnel help move flood victims to safer areas in Wayanad district, in the southern Indian state of Kerala.
-Dozens of people ... more
+A view of the flooded Cauvery river, downstream of Krishnaraja Sagar (KRS) reservoir near Srirangapatna in Mandya district, Karnataka state, India, Sunday, Aug.11, 2019.
+Dozens of people have been killed and ... more

-NEW DELHI (AP) — At least 93 people have been killed and more than 400,000 displaced in floods and mudslides caused by days of torrential rains in southern India.
+NEW DELHI (AP) — At least 93 people have been killed and more than 400,000 displaced in floods and mudslides following days of torrential rains in southern India.

-The worst-hit has been the state of Kerala where the death toll rose to 57 by late Saturday, Chief Minister Pinarayi Vijayan has tweeted.
+In the worst-hit state of Kerala the death toll rose to 57 by late Saturday, Chief Minister Pinarayi Vijayan tweeted.

-This is an increase from 42 deaths reported from Aug.
-8. More than 165,000 people have left their homes for relief camps.
+That was an increase from 42 deaths reported since Aug.
+8. More than 165,000 people left their homes for relief camps.

 Kerala suffered catastrophic floods a year ago when heavy downpours killed 223 people and drove hundreds of thousands from their homes.